History of Sigiriya

 Where to Buy This Book

 He transformed the sinister-looking black rock to appear like a huge dazzling white cloud and painted it with beautiful frescoes of semi-naked nymphs.
 He also built a massive gatehouse in the form of a lion to guard the entrance to the innermost sanctum of his city, the Sky Palace on top of the rock.
-There, hidden from view and surrounded by his courtiers and harem, Kasyapa lived in splendid isolation.
+There, hidden from view and surrounded by his courtiers and harem, Kashyapa lived in splendid isolation.
 He was, however, deeply troubled by his responsibility for the death of his father.
 He carried out many good works and observed his religious duties diligently hoping, no doubt, to find some salvation for his troubled conscience.
 Finally, betrayed in battle by those he trusted, he committed suicide.

 Historic Context